ericoporto/ags-manual-wiki/ScriptingTutorialPart1.md

 following:

 - string *name*
-<br>This parameter is a string, ie. a piece of text.
+<br>This parameter is a string, i.e. a piece of text.
 This means that for this
 parameter you supply text, surrounded by double-quotes.
 For example, `"My text"`. *name* is the name by which the parameter is referred to in the function description, it is not relevant for writing your script.

 - int *name*
-<br>This parameter is an integer, ie. a numerical value.
+<br>This parameter is an integer, i.e. a numerical value.
 This means that for
 this parameter you supply a number, for example `65`.

 - CHARID